>

 Vertical Filing

-Keep files vertical whenever possible.
+Keep paper files vertical whenever possible.
 This helps you avoid the habit

 of piling papers.